MukundHebbar/Symbiots/README.md

 # Symbiots
-IoT project team repositroy - for the team - Mukund , Akshit and Sanjith
+IoT project team repository - for the team - Mukund , Akshit and Sanjith

+Latest version of the software stack.